 - Execute a link building campaign to get links from local businesses

 - Get listed on all of the relevant directories to provide stronger signals from the aggregators

 - Focus on really making GMB (Google My Business) the best that the hotel can make it.

 Get it?
-There is still freedom to make decisions, but it seems easy enough to follow this strategy.
-If the tactics are followed, then there is no reason that your strategy should not produce results for you.
+There is still the freedom to make decisions, but it seems easy enough to follow this strategy.
+If the tactics are developed, then there is no reason that your plan should not produce results for you.